adam07worthy/Spotify-web-API/README.md

 # Spotify Web API

 ## Description
-A Python script that uses the Spotify Web API to retrieve every song and the artist from a given Spotify playlist.
+A Python script that uses the Spotify Web API to display every song and the artist from a given Spotify playlist.

 ## Setup